 |Up to an additional 2 months depending on the permit required|

 Tell Raleigh Arts when your start date will be and and help us celebrate and promote the project by providing photographs and all social media details.

 |After the project is approved, permitted, and you have permission|

 Raleigh Arts does not offer funding for Community-Initiated Public Art Projects at this time.
 However, the City and our arts partners offer several funding opportunities related to art in public spaces:

-- Neighborhood Art Funds: Grants of up to $1,000 are available to individuals, groups, or organizations for art projects that enhance neighborhoods.
+- Neighborhood Art Funds: Funds of up to $1,000 are available to individuals, groups, or organizations for art projects that enhance neighborhoods.

 - ArtBeats: Each year Raleigh Arts puts out a call for artists to create sidewalk murals.
 Raleigh Arts will give selected artists a $300 honorarium and provide up to $100 worth of Sherwin Williams Porch and Floor Enamel paint, in colors selected by the artist.

 - SEEK Raleigh: Raleigh Arts puts out a call for artists semi-annually to propose site-specific art installations and/or performance art events that engage the community through public art.
 Raleigh Arts will fund between $500 and $20,000 depending on the proposed project.